luafun/luafun/doc/transformations.rst

    :returns: a new iterator

-   Return a new iterator by enumerating all elements of the ``gen, param, state`` iterator.
+   Return a new iterator by enumerating all elements of the ``gen, param, state`` iterator starting from ``1``.
 The mapping is performed on the fly and no values are buffered.

    Examples:

    .. code-block:: lua

     > each(print, enumerate({"a", "b", "c", "d", "e"}))
-    0 a
+    1 a
-    1 b
+    2 b
-    2 c
+    3 c
-    3 d
+    4 d
-    4 e
+    5 e

     > each(print, enumerate(zip({"one", "two", "three", "four", "five"},
         {"a", "b", "c", "d", "e"})))
-    0 one a
+    1 one a
-    1 two b
+    2 two b
-    2 three c
+    3 three c
-    3 four d
+    4 four d
-    4 five e
+    5 five e

 .. function:: intersperse(x, gen, param, state)
               iterator:intersperse(x)